22004433/Norm-of-a-matrix/README.md

-# Infinity Norm of a Matrix
+# 3-Infinity Norm of a Matrix

 ```
 import numpy as np